jridgewell/float-toy/README.md

-# Float Toy
+# Integer Toy

-Visit [http://evanw.github.io/float-toy/](http://evanw.github.io/float-toy/) to play around.
+Visit [http://jridgewell.github.io/integer-toy/](http://jridgewell.github.io/integer-toy/) to play around.
-Use this to build intuition for the IEEE floating-point format.
+Use this to build intuition for two's complement integers.